Genitank – Kangers New Clear Atomiser Series

 The Genitank comes with Kangers 1.8 oHm “Newly designed coil unit using our latest technology”.
 This coil is according to Kanger (I haven’t tried yet) compatible with the Aerotank, Protank 3, EVOD 2 and T3D.
 So a plus for cross compatibility.

 Performance wise I cannot fault the Genitank in any way.
 I was vaping a new e-liquid from Liberty Flights Temperance range called Blood Tonic and the flavour and vapour volume was superb.
 No noticeable difference to the Aerotank for me.

 Yep, the time will come to replace the coils and in my case the glass tank.
 I dropped mine on a tiled floor :(.
-Replacement coils will cost around £8.95 for a pack of 5 are available in a number of resistances, 0.8ohm,1.0ohm,1.2ohm,1.5ohm,1.8ohm.
-The pyrex tank replacements are also available for the clumsy vapers amongst us.
+Replacement coils are available in a number of resistances, 0.8ohm,1.0ohm,1.2ohm,1.5ohm,1.8ohm.
+Pyrex tank replacements are also available for the clumsy vapers amongst us.